 If someone shares your content, comment on it and thank them for sharing it.

 Use LinkedIn’s notifications, and pay attention to the newsfeed to find trigger events that make it easy to reach out to someone and nurture the relationship.

 Use LinkedIn and social selling The Go-Giver Way made popular by the author, Bob Burg.
-Create value, touch lives, build networks, be real and stay open.

 16. Post valuable content

 Sharing content is essential to stay top of mind with your network.

 But it works only if it’s the right content and is considered valuable by your ideal prospects and clients.

 When sharing content on LinkedIn, whether your own or curated, your goal must always be to provide value to your target audience.

 17. Introduce people